 Phase 1: Management Training focused on working with police, crime prevention, lease agreements and evictions, applicant screening and fair housing, and Terrorism Awareness and Prevention.

-Phase 3: A resident safety meeting where residents, management, and law enforcement can come together to discuss current topics related to crime prevention, suspicious behavior, current trends, and basic safety.
+Phase 3: Resident safety meeting where residents, management, and law enforcement can come together to discuss current topics related to crime prevention, suspicious behavior, current trends, and basic safety.

 Licensing requests or questions can be brought to the Mounds View City Hall during business hours.
-Neighborhood Resource Officer Kirsten Heineman currently oversees the law enforcement actions related to CFMH.
+Neighborhood Resource Officer Sarah LeVoir currently oversees the law enforcement actions related to CFMH.